-The projected emittance of the HRRL was measured to be less than $0.4~\mu m$ as measured by the OTR based tool at an energy of 15 MeV.
-The details on this emittance measurement with quadrupole scanning method were described in the IPAC12 proceeding [3].
-Results are summarized in table 4.
+The emittance of the HRRL was measured to be less than 0.4 $\mu$ m as using the OTR based tool at an energy of 15 MeV.
+The details on this emittance measurement using quadrupole scanning method were described in the IPAC12 proceeding [3].
+The results are summarized in table 4.